Advising and Career Development Center

 Marrissa Bryant, Associate Director of Academic Advising

-The Advising and Career Development Center (ACDC) academic advisors are knowledgeable about every undergraduate program offered on the WKU campus.
+The Advising and Career Development Center's (ACDC) academic advisors are knowledgeable about undergraduate programs offered on the WKU campus.
 The center coordinates academic advising activities among undergraduate and academic departments for undergraduate students.
 All degree-seeking undergraduate students must meet with an academic advisor prior to registering for classes each semester.
 The academic advisor assists the student in the selection of courses that will provide appropriate preparation for career objectives and assures timely completion of degree program requirements.
 Academic advisors at WKU will also provide guidance regarding academic resources, internship possibilities, and key information for student success while working toward graduation.

 Generally, students with fewer than 60 hours of college credit, including transfer students, will be assigned an academic advisor from the ACDC who works closely with the academic colleges.
 Students with a declared major and 60 hours or more will be assigned an academic advisor from the academic department that administers their specific program of study.
 Students can find their academic advisor’s contact information on TopNet by clicking the Student Services tab – Registration – View Advisor Information, or by contacting the ACDC at (270) 745-5065.